floft/linux-control/README.md

    - Set volume to 50% on my laptop. *(via Pulseaudio)*
    - Take a picture on my laptop. *(adds to Dropbox)*
    - Take a screenshot on my laptop. *(adds to Dropbox)*
+   - Locate filename on my laptop.
+   - Fetch 3 *(fetch item 3 from locate results, symlink into Dropbox)*
  * Queries
    - Where is my laptop? *(either "at home" if on same network as server or does GeoIP lookup from IP it's connected to server from)*
    - What is the memory usage of my laptop?